 Campus Events:

-NHPW Speaker: Carol King - September 24th at 6pm in SU Theater
+NHPW Speaker - September 25th at 6pm in McHugh 102

-- As part of our National Hazing Prevention Week (NHPW) programming, we are bringing Carol King as a speaker to help discuss the topic.
-She will be presenting on strategies and open a conversation on how to address hazing through anecdotes and stories.
+- As part of our National Hazing Prevention Week (NHPW) programming, we are bringing a speaker to help discuss the topic.

 - *Required for second year members.

-NHPW Parents Roundtable: September 26th at 6pm (virtual)
+NHPW Advisor Roundtable: September 26th at 5pm (virtual)

-- As part of National Hazing Prevention Week (NHPW) programming, we will be hosting a virtual roundtable for parents with CFSD.
-We will be going over what our roles are when hazing is reported, how to potentially identify hazing, and how to connect with us.
+- As part of National Hazing Prevention Week (NHPW) programming, we will be hosting a virtual roundtable for advisors with CFSD.
+We are hoping to go over the legal ramifications of hazing and better understanding what that has looked like in other institutions.

 Follow our social media @uconncfsd to learn more about hazing prevention information and resources.